100% Design 2016, London

 100% Design: An Unofficial Insight:

-This year, the backdrop of Victorian architecture at Olympia in London ensured one’s first impression of 100% Design was nothing short of spectacular.
-Art installations complemented the traditional architecture, adding a contemporary appeal: designed by Sally Hogarth, the captivating Kinetic Lights feature hung over the Central Bar.
+This year, the backdrop of Victorian architecture at Olympia in London ensured one’s first impression of 100% The design was nothing short of spectacular.
+Art installations complemented the traditional architecture, adding a contemporary appeal.
+Designed by Sally Hogarth, the captivating Kinetic Lights feature hung over the Central Bar.
 At the same time, the Hakwood-designed Design Path provided a colorful walkway of intricately woven wood that represented the ripples of a river.

 Leading Designers in Chelsea